abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Second rule**

-!!!
-Info ""
 Arrays with a 1 along a particular dimension act as if they had the size of the array with the largest shape along that dimension.
 The value of the array element is repeated along that dimension.

 ```py
 k = np.arange(6).reshape(2, 3)